giga-sec/gigaSec-Tech-Notes/3. Notes/Steganography.md

 ---
 ## Least significant bit steganography
 The insertion of hidden message happens with
--> We change the last bits or add bits to the end of the file
+-> By changing the last bits or adding bits to the end of the file

 ## Discrete Cosine Transform Coefficients of the jpeg
 `jsteg` - common algorithm